Sola Air Station

 Sola Air Station (IATA: SVG, ICAO: ENZV) (Sola flystasjon) is a base for the Royal Norwegian Air Force.
 It is located in Sola municipality in Rogaland county, Norway.
 Rescue Helicopter Service is stationed at Sola along with Helicopter Squadron 330.

 Also located at Sola is Stavanger Airport, Sola and an aviation museum.
-Near Sola, at Jåttå in Stavanger is NATOs Joint Warfare Center.
+Near Sola, at Jåttå in Stavanger is NATO's Joint Warfare Center.

 Operations

-Headquarters of the Rescue Helicopter Service with 330 Squadron who operates AgustaWestland AW101 SAR Queen search and rescue helicopters.
+The air station is the headquarters of the Rescue Helicopter Service with 330 Squadron who operates AgustaWestland AW101 SAR Queen search and rescue helicopters.
 The 12 helicopters are also detached to Rygge Air Station, Ørland Main Air Station, Bodø Main Air Station and Banak Air Station, with one helicopter on stand-by at any given time.

 Other represented units from the Norwegian Armed Forces include the Home Guard, Norwegian Defence Logistics Organization, and Norwegian Cyber Defence Force.

 History

 Opening

 Sola Air Station was founded at May 29, 1937 by King Haakon VII, an air show with 42 aircraft marking the occasion.
 In 1939, it was decided to station military aircraft on the airfield (because of the tense situation unfolding in Europe at the time).
 August 5, 1939, the first Caproni Ca.310 bomber landed here.